RedisLabs/redisraft/docs/Deployment.md

 *Example*: command1,command2

 By default, this configuration option will be empty and no additional commands will be ignored beyond those RedisRaft is hard coded to ignore.

+### `loglevel`

+Valid values are `DEBUG`, `VERBOSE`, `NOTICE`, `WARNING`.
+This config will set RedisRaft's loglevel only.
+If Redis' log level is higher than RedisRaft's, then you won't see RedisRaft logs in the log output.

+A good practice is setting both of them to the same value:

+    config set loglevel debug
+    config set raft.loglevel debug

+*Default: NOTICE*

+### `trace`

+You can get debug level logs from specific components in RedisRaft.
+Valid values are `all`, `off`, `node`, `conn`, `raftlib`, `raftlog`, `generic`, `migration`.

+Trace level logs are only enabled when `loglevel` is `DEBUG`.
+For example, this is how you configure to get logs from raft library:

+    config set loglevel debug
+    config set raft.loglevel debug
+    config set raft.trace raftlib

+*Default: off*

+### `append-req-max-count`

+Maximum number of append-req messages in flight between two nodes.

+The leader sends entries in chunks to the followers.
+Followers persist entries to the disk and send the response.
+If you increase this config, it means smaller chunks will be delivered with more messages.
+Lowering the config means larger chunks will be delivered with a relatively small number of messages.

+This config has a great impact on the performance.
+You may want to experiment with this on your system.

+*Default: 2*

+### `append-req-max-size`

+Maximum size of a single append-req message.
+Complementary config for `append-req-max-count`, see the above documentation for it.

+*Default: 2097152 (2MB)*

+### `snapshot-req-max-count`

+Maximum number of snapshot-req messages in flight between two nodes.
+If you want to fine-tune snapshot delivery speed, you may experiment with this config.

+*Default: 32*

+### `snapshot-req-max-size`

+Maximum size of a single snapshot-req message.
+If you want to fine-tune snapshot delivery speed, you may experiment with this config.

+*Default: 65536 (64KB)*

+### `scan-size`

+`SCAN` command is used as part of migration to fetch the key names that belong to a slot.
+Currently, this operation might take a long time.
+If you are scanning for thousands of keys, it might block other operations on the server.
+This config brings a limit to this potentially time-consuming operation.

+*Default: 1000*

+### `tls-enabled`

+See [TLS](TLS.md) for more details.

+*Default: no*

+### `cluster-user`

+ACL username for internode communication.

+*Default: "default"*

+### `cluster-password`

+Password for internode communication.

+*Default: ""*